 Yes, for the safety of our community, you should all stay home until we can gather more information.
 One of the concerns with COVID-19 is that the symptoms mirror those of other illnesses, and we don't want to take any chances.
 If you have a positive screening on the MyMedBot app, a member of GDS's health care team will call you to follow up.
 We will also ask you to contact your healthcare provider.
 Depending on the symptom(s) and other factors, it may be appropriate to be tested or you may be advised to see your healthcare provider to rule out alternative causes.

 Q: If someone is sent home sick or because they failed the screening, where will they wait?
 What will this process look like?

-Should we be in-person, GDS has set aside an isolation room on each campus for community members who may develop symptoms during the school day.
-For regular school attendees, screening will be done at home, and should a community member fail the screening, they may not come to school and should follow up with both their doctor and the divisional nurse for next steps.
-Any essential visitors who fail the screening will be asked to leave the premises immediately, and any individuals in contact with those visitors will be subject to further screening.
+GDS has set aside an isolation room in each building for community members who may develop symptoms during the school day.
+For regular school attendees, screening is done at home, and should a community member fail the screening, they may not come to school and should follow up with both their doctor and the divisional nurse for next steps.
+Any essential visitors who fail the screening are asked to leave the premises immediately, and any individuals in contact with those visitors will be subject to further screening.

 Q: How will people who report symptoms of COVID-19 be directed to report and manage?

 Per OSSE and DOH guidance, should a student or staff member fail a screening or begin to show signs of COVID-19, they will be expected to contact their personal physician for guidance and evaluation upon returning home (or before coming to school).
 Our health staff will follow-up within 24 hours to get an update.
 In order to return to school, the student must be cleared by their appropriate medical provider and meet all return to school requirements (specified by DOH and shared forward from the nurses).